moin786ahamad/Flowtbag-Tool/README.md

 ## Requirements

-To run the executable, you will need libpcap installed.
+To run the executable, you will need libpcap-dev installed.
 On a debian based system, the following command will install the appropriate library:

+    apt-get install libpcap-dev
-    apt-get install libpcap
+    apt-get install golang-go

-Other distributions will likely have a similar package name.

-To compile from source, you'll need a Go compiler, libpcap headers, and gopcap.

 ### Go compiler: